hurr13ane/Python-Copy-VideoFiles/README.md

 # User Interface:
 The user interface is created with the tkinter library and includes labels, entry fields, and buttons to interact with the functions described above.
 The program prompts the user to select a source directory, a destination directory, and any additional directories to include in the copy process.
 It also displays the status of the copy process.

-# How Does it work?
+# How Does it works?
 - The program prompts the user to select a source directory and a destination directory, as well as any additional directories that they want to include in the copy process.
 - The `browse_src_dirs()` and `browse_dst_dir()` functions prompt the user to select a directory using a file dialog and save the path to the selected directory in the src_dirs and dst_dir global variables, respectively.
 - The `select_additional_files()` function prompts the user to enter the number of additional directories they want to include in the copy process and then prompts them to select those directories using a file dialog.
 The selected directories are stored in the additional_files list.